 A cheap hosting provider doesn’t always mean quality.
-If you’re unlucky, you might have chosen a web hosting company that isn’t safe and secure.
+If you’re unlucky, you might have picked a web hosting company that isn’t safe and secure.
 It may even be incapable of supporting your bandwidth needs.

-Let’s say most of your users are Spanish, then it makes sense that the host you chose should have data centers in Spain.
+Let’s say most of your users are Spanish, then it makes sense that the host you selected should have data centers in Spain.
 The same thing goes if most of your users are in North America.

 App Store Optimization

 Finally, the last thing you need to do is let the world know that your app exists.
 It’s not enough that you come up with a great app, people need to use it!
 This explains why App Store Optimization is integral in app development.

 This means that people worldwide, including non-native English speakers, can benefit from your app.
 It’s just a matter of ensuring that they will find it and enjoy using it.

-If you’re looking for a reliable translation and localization service, BeTranslated, with its skilled linguists and years of experience could be the perfect choice for you.
+If you’re looking for a reliable translation and localization service, BeTranslated, with its skilled linguists and years of experience, could be the perfect choice for you.

 If you have any questions, don’t hesitate to get in touch for more information or a free, no-obligation quote.